 Admitted Student Information: If you have already been offered admission, refer to the Information for Newly Admitted Freshmen.

 College Credit: Students who are eligible to receive credit based on Advanced Placement, CLEP, or International Baccalaureate assessments will need to send official test scores sent to Cal State LA.
 Be aware that credit granted by another institution does not 'transfer' to Cal State LA for test credit.
 Students who took college courses at an accredited 2-year or 4-year institution while in high school should submit official college transcripts including earned grades for evaluation as some credits may count toward the bachelor's degree.

-Orientation, Advising, and Registration: To help ensure a smooth transition to Cal State LA, new freshmen are required to participate in a one day Golden Eagle Orientation during the summer.
-Additional information will be sent beginning in March to students who have accepted the offer of admission.
+Orientation, Advising, and Registration: To help ensure a smooth transition to Cal State LA, new freshmen are required to participate in a one-day Golden Eagle Orientation.
+Additional information will be sent beginning in October for Spring admission, and in April for Fall admission, to students who have accepted the offer of admission.
 For more information, visit the Golden Eagle Orientation webpage.